 Basket Range Wines

-In 1978 Phil Broderick purchased a property in Basket Range in the Adelaide Hills and planted a number of Bordeaux varieties by 1980.
+In 1978 Phil Broderick purchased a property in Basket Range in the Adelaide Hills and planted some of the first vines in the Adelaide hills - mostly Bordeaux varieties - by 1980.
 A few years later he met now wife Mary and in 1992 and 1995 their sons Louis and Sholto were born.

 Over the last four decades Phil has produced a number of his own wines from the vineyard, with assistance from other winemakers along the way.
 We have seen a lot of fruit grown by the Brodericks go into wines from their neighbours such as Gentle Folk and Lucy Margaux.

 Nowadays, sons Louis and Sholto are now responsible for farming the vineyard and producing the wines.
 Louis worked harvests in France before settling back in Australia to raise a family, and Sholto is now involved in all vineyard and winemaking work while also studying Viticulture and Oenology at University of Adelaide (formerly Roseworthy College).